Flag families: Nordic cross

 Flags in the Nordic cross family feature crosses stretching the width and length of the flag, with the center offset to hoist.
-The cross design represents Christianity; Denmark was the first to adopt this design in the 14th century.
-As the oldest national flag in continuous use, the flag of Denmark served as inspiration for other Nordic countries as they adopted theirs.
+The cross design represents Christianity, and was first seen in the Dannebrog, the national flag of Denmark since the 14th century.
+The other Nordic countries adopted national flags of the same design later on.
 Though the design is strongly associated with Nordic countries, cities and territories outside the region use this design.
 Greenland is the only Nordic region that does not use the Nordic cross.